bmrf/tron/README.md

     `%WMIC% computersystem where name="%computername%" set AutomaticManagedPagefile=True`

-    Use the `-spr` flag to sskip this action
+    Use the `-spr` flag to skip this action

 2. **[Defraggler](https://www.piriform.com/defraggler)**: Command-line defrag tool from Piriform that's a little faster than the built-in Windows defragmenter.
 Defrag is automatically skipped if the system drive is an SSD, or if any SMART errors are detected.
 Use the `-sd` flag forces Tron to ALWAYS skip defrag